-The company has a diverse and global community of stakeholders which includes colleagues, customers, supply partners and its parent company.
+The Company has a diverse and global community of stakeholders which includes colleagues, customers, supply partners and its parent company.
 It continues to listen to these stakeholders and their insights, which in turn help shape its strategy and the decisions it takes.
-However, it is not possible to satisfy all stakeholders all of the time and a key part of the senior management team process is to balance the conflicting needs of the stakeholders, to ensure all are treated consistently and fairly.
-The company receives regular updates throughout the year through engagement with its stakeholders, including feedback from employees and discussions with customers and suppliers.
+However, it is not possible to satisfy all stakeholders all the time and a key part of the Executive team process is to balance the conflicting needs of the stakeholders, to ensure all are treated consistently and fairly.
+The Company receives regular updates throughout the year through engagement with its stakeholders, including feedback from employees and discussions with customers and suppliers.
 Building trusted partnerships with its suppliers is important in enabling it to provide the best products and services for its customers and provide a platform for suppliers to grow.

-The main forums for considering the important factors at the core of section 172 requirements are the monthly executive and management meetings, the governance meeting and strategy meetings.
-These meetings consider and evaluate the consequences of the company's long term and strategic decisions on all key stakeholders.
-These meetings also form a key part of the mechanism to align the company's activities with its values and vision.
-Important factors to evaluate include:
+The main forums for considering the important factors at the core of section 172 requirements are the regular Executive meetings, Management meetings, Governance meetings and Strategy meetings.
+These meetings consider and evaluate the consequences of the Company's long term and strategic decisions on all key stakeholders.
+These meetings also form a key part of the mechanism to align the Company's activities with its values and vision.